Annaseanna/Estructura-de-datos/README.md

 - 🌱 I’m currently learning JavaScript, C++, HTML,  SQL and Python
 - 👯 I’m looking to collaborate on different projects and I want to learn every day
 - 💬 Ask me about everything you want.
 I'm not very good, but the effort is made
-- 📫 How to reach me: @Annaseanna on instagram account c;
+- 📫 How to reseach me: @Annaseanna on instagram account c;